I AM FROM

 as a volunteer for the US Fish and Wildlife Service

-live in the woods northwest of Angleton, TX with my wonderful wife Melissa.
-Our house is governed by our three "fury" four legged children: Tiger, Champagne, and Skye.
-We enjoy bird watching, astronomy, and anything else in God's wonderful creation.
+live in the woods northwest of Angleton, TX.
+I enjoy bird watching, astronomy, and anything else in God's wonderful creation.